dev-akhilesh/SpotifyCLone/README.md

 ### Authentication

-- Sign up or log in using Passport.js to access the full functionality of the Spotify clone.
+- Sign up or log in to access the full functionality of the Spotify clone.

 ### Uploading Songs